frctl/fractal/docs/commands.md

 To **exit** the interactive CLI and go back into your 'regular' terminal, use the `exit` command.

+### Using fractal commands in build scripts

+If you want to use a Fractal command in your NPM scripts or

 ## Default project commands

 The default installation of Fractal provides a number of *project-level* commands.